yunchu/mmdetection/docs/getting_started.md

 # Getting Started

-This page provides basic tutorials about the usage of OTEDetection.
+This page provides basic tutorials about the usage of MMDetection.
 For installation instructions, please see [install.md](install.md).

 # Table of contents